 Another example would be constructing barriers around hazardous areas like construction sites or power plants.

-Administrative controls refer to policies and procedures put in place by organizations to regulate worker behavior and protect them from harm.
+Administrative controls refer to policies and procedures put in place by organizations to manage and regulate worker behavior and protect them from harm.
 Examples include training programs on handling dangerous situations correctly and scheduling regular breaks for long-hours employees.

 Lastly, personal protective equipment (PPE) is another control measure commonly used in many industries today.
 PPE includes items such as gloves, helmets, respirators, and earplugs designed specifically for use by individuals exposed to certain hazards.

 Organizations can significantly reduce the likelihood of accidents while keeping their workers safe and healthy by implementing appropriate types of control measures such as engineering controls, administrative controls, or personal protective equipment (PPE).
+It is crucial to have a dedicated individual responsible for managing and mitigating risks within the risk management process.

 Importance of Control Measures